All too often, explanations for why we get wrinkles are quite disappointing.

 The skin also gets hit by processes that happen far away from it, nowhere near the skin tissue.
 One such process is called “altered intracellular communication”.

-When we get older, cells everywhere in the body start to secrete more and more substances that are unhealthy and damage our cells (often these cells are also senescent cells, like senescent liver, gut or bone cells).
-Examples are substances that increase inflammation.
-Or substances coming from a permeable gut layer (leaky gut).
+When we get older, cells everywhere in the body start to secrete more and more substances that are unhealthy and damage our cells (for example, senescent cells secrete pro-inflammatory compounds).
 These deleterious substances also reach the skin, and when they do, damage the skin cells.